samunemeth/System/README.md

 Here I have collected some useful resources I have used to create this configuration.
-For general linux questions, it is generally a good idea to consult the [Arch Wiki](https://docs.qtile.org/en/stable/index.html).
+For general linux questions, it is usually a good idea to consult the [Arch Wiki](https://docs.qtile.org/en/stable/index.html).

 ## Options